difuse-dartmouth/.github/profile/README.md

 | William Toth         | 2023        | conversation-sentiment-analysis*                                      |
 | Tiffany Yu           | 2021        | Project Manager                             |

--* This module is not available on the GitHub at this time
+-* This module is not available on GitHub at this time

 ## Collaborators from other institutions
 | Name                 | Institution | Project(s)                                  |